crypticsymbols/daedalus/README.md

 ### To-Do:
 * Flesh out stubbed tests, add more
-* make vehicleConfig.js file
 * Remove output filters on controls
-* combo filter (i.e. attitude axes) handling
+* De-tune attitude axes by 10x?
-* abstract filters to their own class
+* AHRS - map axes to vehicle XYZ
+* Rough altitude sensing
+* Modes!
+* - make stabilize hold level
+* - Start "sport" mode
+* Camera interface such that handlers can be extended to other devices (gimbals, cargo drop, etc)
 * Camera module
-* Implement AHRS interface and stabilization mode
-* Elliptical response input converstion (more sensitive towards limits)
-* Camera interface such that handlers can be extended to other devices (gimbals, cargo drop, etc)
 * Untethered flight testing!
 * Navigation handlers: actions (hold / change 1 to 3 axes, platform specific handling of each desired state)
 * Abstract components...
   * Control = Component, like camera?
 Everything gets a control handler and namespace our vehicle commands to component?
 * Longer range connectivity - high gain wifi/4G, xBee if bandwidth can handle video?
+* abstract filters to their own class
 * Fail-safe modes
 * Recruit interested people who want to help!
 Hex/Octo/Y copter?
 Heli?
 Fixed Wing?
 I'm trying to keep the broad view but I only have a quad to work with.